hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ---

 ## Learning Objectives
-* Using indexes and sequences to select data within vectors and dataframes
+* Using indexes and sequences to select data from vectors and dataframes
 * Manipulating data by subsetting with use of logical operators
 * Examining contents of vectors using matching
 * Re-organizing data based on match indices